 New students: watch for your award letter.

-In mid-March, NMU begins mailing financial aid award letters to new students who submitted the FAFSA by March 1.
+In early March, NMU begins mailing financial aid award letters to new students who submitted the FAFSA.
 This correspondence explains your financial aid eligibility based on the information you have provided.
+Undergraduate students are awarded based upon full-time enrollment (12 credits per semester) and graduate students based upon half-time enrollment (4-6 credits per semester).
+Some awards may be canceled or reduced if you enroll in fewer credits.
+Award letters contain the following information:

 Returning Students: Notifications are sent via e-mail.